 “On the shoulders of giants, they stand tall.
 Incomparable.
 Unyielding.”

-At first, I wasn’t sure about another Washington D.C. football team, but the Defenders might already be better than the Redskins.
+At first, I wasn’t sure about another Washington D.C. football team, but the DC Defenders might already be better than the Redskins.
 This franchise embraces the American ideal that comes with its territory, and those red and white colors couldn’t fit better.

 Coach & GM: June Jones